kenjennings/Atari-1nvader/README.md

 ---

+**PLAYTESTERS ON PARADE**

+-*VINYLLA* -- The first victim evaluating the running XEX before there was a coherent game.

+-*PHILSAN* -- Suggested improving the color management to make PAL colors more consistent with NTSC.

+---

 **1 Aug 2021**

 Philsan reported that PAL video mode shows junk at the top of the screen.
 Looks like it is residual parts of the mothership.
 Changed the erase code for the mothership.